 I was born in Washington, D.C.
 When I was five years old our family moved to Dallas.
 I always enjoyed going to school and by the time I was in the eighth grade I knew I wanted to be a teacher.

-The fall following my graduation from Bryan Adams High School in Dallas, I entered East Texas State University (now Texas A&M-Commerce) and four years later graduated with a B.S. in history and came to Angleton where I taught at Angleton High School for seven years.
+The fall following my graduation from Bryan Adams High School in Dallas, I entered East Texas State University (now Texas A&M-Commerce) and four years later graduated with a B.S. in history and speech and came to Angleton where I taught at Angleton High School.

-While at Angleton I continued my education during the summers, earning a M.S. in political science and began teaching government at Brazosport College as an adjunct.
+While at Angleton I continued my education, earning a M.S. in political science and began teaching government at Brazosport College as an adjunct.
 Soon thereafter I was invited to join the faculty as an assistant professor of government.
 After coming to Brazosport College I completed courses in the Futures Studies Program at the University of Houston - Clear Lake.
 Since 1998 I have served as Chair of the Division of Social Sciences and Business.

 My wife and I live in West Columbia.
 We enjoy watching the Texans and the Cowboys, playing fantasy football, and traveling.
 We have a son who lives in Lake Jackson.
-We now share our home with two Chihuahuas, Eddie and Emmitt.
+We now share our home with two Chihuahuas, Emmitt and JJ.